Advances in the Shannon Capacity of Graphs: The Shannon capacity of Tadpole graphs

-\begin{remark} Theorem \ref{theorem: capacity_tadpole_graph_bound} gives an improved lower bound that is based on a lower bound of the capacity of odd cycles that was constructed by Hales (see \cite{Hales73}).
-Since hales' result, better lower bounds for odd cycles were constructed, and can be used to improve the lower bound in special cases.
-For better lower bounds on higher powers of odd cycles see \cite{Bohman05b , BohmanHN13}.
-The next theorem shows an improvement to the bound in \eqref{eq:capacity_tadpole_graph_bound}, for special cases using a result from \cite{Bohman05b}. \end{remark} \begin{theorem} Let $n\geq1$ and $d\geq1$ be natural numbers and let $\ell\geq5$ be an odd number.
-Define
+\begin{remark} Theorem \ref{theorem: capacity_tadpole_graph_bound} gives an improved lower bound that relies on a lower bound on the Shannon capacity of odd cycles that was constructed by Hales (see \cite{Hales73}).
+Since Hales' result, better lower bounds for odd cycles were constructed, and can be used to improve the lower bound in special cases.
+For better lower bounds on higher powers of odd cycles see \cite{Bohman05b, BohmanHN13}.
+The next theorem shows an improvement to the bound in \eqref{eq:capacity_tadpole_graph_bound} for special cases using a result from \cite{Bohman05b}. \end{remark}